Conversational AI

 4. Synthflow

 Synthflow's visual workflow editor turns conversational flow design into a drag-and-drop exercise.
-Pre-built templates cover the common SMB use cases (appointment scheduling, lead qualification, customer support), and the no-code abstraction handles voice synthesis and telephony details.
+Pre-built templates cover common SMB use cases (appointment scheduling, lead qualification, customer support), and the no-code abstraction handles voice synthesis and telephony details.

 Pros